rohit180497/Coffee-Shop-AI-Agents/README.md

 ## Architecture Overview: CafeBot System

-1. Development and Deployment Workflow
+**1. Development and Deployment Workflow**

     Data Sources:

     - Product Details: Includes name, description, price, and other metadata.
     - Historical Orders Data: Used to power recommendation engines.
     - Product Images: Managed and uploaded via Firebase for

-2. Embedding and Recommendation Engine:
+**2. Embedding and Recommendation Engine:**

     Utilizes Hugging Face for embedding generation using models like bge-small-en-v1.5.

     The Apriori Algorithm is implemented to provide product recommendations.

     Agents are orchestrated as follows:

     - Guard Agent: Ensures safety and compliance.
     - Classification Agent: Directs user inputs to the appropriate agent.
     - Details Agent: Retrieves product information.
     - Order Taking Agent: Manages order placement.
     - Recommendation Agent: Provides suggestions based on user preferences.

-3. Firebase Integration:
+**3. Firebase Integration:**

     All images are stored and managed using Firebase.

     Firebase Uploader handles image and data uploads seamlessly.

-4. Containerization and Deployment:
+**4. Containerization and Deployment:**

     A Docker image is created for API services and uploaded to DockerHub.

     The application is deployed and accessible through RunPod endpoints for serverless execution.

-5. Multi-Agent and RAG Workflow
+**5. Multi-Agent and RAG Workflow**

     Agent Workflow:

     User inputs are classified by the Input Classifier Agent to determine the query type.
     Safe questions bypass the Guard Agent; otherwise, the input is validated.

     Depending on the query:
     Order Agent processes orders.
     Recommendation Agent suggests products.
     Details Agent retrieves product data.

     Response Coordination:
     Responses are fetched from the RunPod API and sent back to the user

+**6. Android Application Development**

+    Frontend Development:

+    Built using React Native, leveraging TypeScript for type safety and JavaScript for component logic.

+    The mobile app integrates the chatbot interface for engaging user interactions.

 ### **Application Flow**